Cathedral Church of St. Paul (Burlington, Vermont): Architecture

-A good example of Brutalist architecture, St. Paul's Cathedral is built of exposed poured-in-place reinforced concrete, featuring a coffered sancturary, textured surfaces from vertical formwork, and carefully proportioned and patterned joints.
+A good example of Brutalist architecture, St. Paul's Cathedral is built of exposed poured-in-place reinforced concrete, featuring a coffered sanctuary, textured surfaces from vertical formwork, and carefully proportioned and patterned joints.
 The interior finishes include white oak furnishings and acoustic paneling and a slate floor.
 It is naturally lit from the skylights and a large curtain wall, which provides a view of Lake Champlain and the Adirondacks.
 The campanile holds eight bells from old St. Paul's.
 They were cast in 1895 by the Clinton H. Meneely Bell Company of Troy, New York.
 The bells were refurbished after the fire and rehung in the new bell tower.
 A ninth bell cracked in the fire and is now at the foot of the tower, adjacent to the Memorial Garden gate.
 The Memorial Garden is located to the east of the church.
-The ashes of parish members and friends of St. Paul’s are buried there.
-It is enclosed with stonework that incorporates stones from old St. Paul’s.
+The ashes of parish members and friends of St. Paul's are buried there.
+It is enclosed with stonework that incorporates stones from old St. Paul's.